flkeysgeek/custom-tag-code-coloring/README.md

 ### access to shared tag color repository

-1. default tag colors from CC 2015
+1. Default tag colors from CC 2015
-2. tag colors shared by other designers
+2. Get tag colors shared by other designers
-3. share your tag colors with other designer
+3. Share your tag colors with other Designers